How to Remove Multiple Signatures from Documents Programmatically

 File.Copy(filePath, outputFilePath, true);

-Now, let’s initialize the signature object that will handle all our document operations:
+Time to initialize the workhorse that’ll handle all our signature operations:

 using (Signature signature = new Signature(outputFilePath))